Patient Communication & Teledentistry

 Produced with AI assistance under human editorial governance and fact-checked against the cited sources.
 How we work.

-Every missed call at a dental practice is potentially a missed patient.
-An AI dental receptionist is software that uses conversational AI to answer calls, texts and emails, book and reschedule appointments, and follow up on leads — automatically, around the clock.
-It is one of the most tangible applications of AI in dentistry because its value shows up directly in the schedule.
+Every call a dental practice misses is a patient who might not call back.
+An AI dental receptionist is software that uses conversational AI to answer calls, texts and emails, book and reschedule appointments, and chase down leads, all on its own and around the clock.
+Of all the ways AI shows up in dentistry, this is one of the easiest to justify.
+The value lands right in the schedule, where you can actually see it.

 How it works

-- Understanding.
-Speech-to-text and natural-language understanding interpret what a caller or texter actually wants.
+First, it understands.
+Speech-to-text and natural-language understanding figure out what a caller or texter is actually after, not just the keywords they happened to say.

-Some platforms extend this further by unifying phone, SMS and email with marketing and front-office data, so a new lead is answered, nurtured and booked without anything falling through the cracks.
+The better platforms take this further and stitch phone, SMS and email together with your marketing and front-office data.
+A new lead gets answered, nurtured and booked in one continuous thread, so fewer prospects fall through the cracks between systems.

 Where it helps most